Zorlin/roadmap/content/waku/2024-gantt.md

 # Waku Roadmap 2024 Gantt Charts

-**DRAFT**

-The aim of those charts is to provide a visual on the 2024 milestones and justify the need for new hires.
+The aim of those charts is to provide a visual on the 2024 milestones, contributor work and completion dates.
+In **red** are the critical path for Status app short term goals.

 **Note the contributor assignments may not exactly match reality.**
+**This is still a draft.**

 ```mermaid
 gantt